South Africa rebukes Rwanda over attacks on exiled opponents

 "Mr Kagame has fought his way out of tougher corners than this damaging row with SA (South Africa).
 But sending hitmen abroad, if that is what he did, smacks of desperation," South Africa's leading business daily, Business Day, said in an editorial this week entitled "Kagame pushes his luck".

-South African military analyst Helmoed Romer Heitman told Reuters President Jacob Zuma's government was likely to be wary of escalating the dispute with Rwanda, which despite its small size punches well above its weight in regional affairs.

-"It's completely in Kagame's power to cause a lot of trouble in the DRC if he chooses to.
-So you don't want to irritate him too much; on the other hand we can't have people running around killing people in our country," Heitman said.

 Rwandan High Commissioner to Pretoria, Vincent Karega, speaking from Kigali, said Rwanda had been presented with no evidence linking its personnel to the attacks on dissidents.
-"As far as we are concerned we haven't seen any proof," he said.
+"If there is any proof of Rwanda doing such a thing, we can react, but as far as we are concerned we haven't seen any proof."

-"We have evidence," Radebe said, adding the expelled diplomats had violated their diplomatic status by being associated with "illegal activities that have taken place where there were attempted murders, including a murder".
+Radebe said South Africa had evidence that the expelled diplomats had violated their diplomatic status by being associated with "illegal activities that have taken place where there were attempted murders, including a murder".

+"We have evidence, that is why they have left," the South African minister said, but declined to give further details.

-After meeting Kagame this week, the U.S. Special Envoy to the Great Lakes region, Russ Feingold, said Washington was very worried about the South Africa-Rwanda dispute, "because they are both critical countries to the future of Africa".
+After meeting Kagame this week, the U.S. Special Envoy to the Great Lakes region, Russ Feingold, said Washington was very worried about the South Africa-Rwanda dispute.

+"We await the investigations of any incidents of these kind and want to make sure that these two countries repair any problems that are occurring because they are both critical countries to the future of Africa," Feingold said.

-(Additional reporting by Ed Cropley and Pascal Fletcher in Johannesburg and Jenny Clover in Kigali; Writing by Pascal Fletcher; Editing by Giles Elgood)
+(Additional reporting by Ed Cropley in Johannesburg and Jenny Clover in Kigali; Writing by Pascal Fletcher; Editing by Giles Elgood)